Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Introduction

-We emphasise also that our results differ from some recent works which showed that restrictions on hypothesis testing can be overcome by postselected protocols~\cite{regula_2024,regula_2023}, where postselection is allowed for free and the probability of conclusive outcomes is not taken into consideration when evaluating their performance.
-Here we show an improvement over conventional bounds even when the overhead resulting from the probabilistic character of the protocols is appropriately constrained and accounted for.
-Furthermore, our strong-converse--style results refine the understanding of postselected hypothesis testing, characterising exactly the rate of vanishing conclusiveness --- in a sense, the `amount of postselection' --- needed to achieve very high error~exponents.
+We emphasise also that our results differ from some recent works which showed that conventional restrictions on hypothesis testing do not apply when postselection is allowed for free, i.e.\ when the probability of inconclusive outcomes is not taken into consideration when evaluating the performance of a postselected protocol~\cite{regula_2024,regula_2024-1}.
+Those approaches are inherently different from conventional hypothesis testing, which complicates direct comparisons of achievable rates.
+Here we show an improvement over conventional bounds even when the overhead resulting from the probabilistic character of the protocols is appropriately constrained and accounted for, and in particular demonstrate that major advantages can be obtained with \emph{no} postselection needed whatsoever.
+Furthermore, our strong-converse--style results apply in the complementary regime of high inconclusiveness, which more closely connects with the postselected setting.
+These results refine the understanding of postselected hypothesis testing, characterising exactly the rate of vanishing conclusiveness --- in a sense, the `amount of postselection' --- needed to achieve very high error~exponents, allowing for an interpolation between postselected and conventional approaches.